QubesOS/qubes-doc/troubleshooting/uefi-troubleshooting.md

         noexitboot=1

-    **Note:** You must add these parameters on two separate new lines (one paramater on each line) at the end of each section that includes a kernel line (i.e., all sections except the first one, since it doesn't have a kernel line).
+    **Note:** You must add these parameters on two separate new lines (one parameter on each line) at the end of each section that includes a kernel line (i.e., all sections except the first one, since it doesn't have a kernel line).